capactio/capact/docs/proposal/20201102-artifacts.md

 Actors

--	Action Developer
+-	Action developer
--	Action User
+-	Action user

 There should be an easy way to define Action behavior.
 It's necessary because our Engine needs to know how to handle specified TypeInstances.
 Additionally, this is used on UI to filter actions that are not dependent on other TypeInstances, e.g. Actions is not upgrade, delete, etc.